 Senegal Chameleons in common with other chameleons love yellow coloured food insects, particularly locusts!.

-You can give an adult chameleon large or extra large locust and they would normally eat 2 or 4 per sitting.
+You can give an adult chameleon large or extra-large locust and they would normally eat 2 or 4 per sitting.

 The food being fed should be lightly dusted with a food supplement powder on every occasion until they are 9 – 12 months old, you need then only do it once a week.

 This will give the growing chameleon all the minerals needed for speedy growth.
-Females will require more calcium in their diet to help with egg production so if the female is gravid (pregnant) give her food which is dusted at every feeding.
+Females will require more calcium in their diet to help with egg production so if the female is gravid (pregnant) give her food that is dusted at every feeding.

-Juveniles up to 2 – 3 months can take curly wing flies, small to medium sizes crickets and small to medium sized locust, anything larger may pose a threat to the chameleon.
+Juveniles up to 2 – 3 months can take curly wing flies, small to medium sizes crickets and small to medium-sized locust, anything larger may pose a threat to the chameleon.